 In addition, SGX also prevents attacks on memory content like memory bus snooping, memory tampering, and cold boot attacks.
 So data can remain secure, no matter where on the edge it resides.

 Finally, SGX also provides hardware attestation to verify the code itself and authorize data signatures.
 Therefore, the hardware itself can reject malicious code when needed.

 Leveraging Intel SGX, solution providers are free to leverage federated learning to its fullest extent.
 And with their code protected from attack, developers can create trusted execution environments.

 Overall, they can minimize the attack surface of the entire AI while remaining free to develop better-performing AI-based solutions.

 How to Leverage Federated Learning and Intel SGX Today

 Given the inherent advantages, more and more solution providers agree that edge-based, federated environments are the way of the future.
-A pivotal component to federated learning's design is hardware, strategically placed on the edge, operating at top performance, and secure.
+A pivotal component of federated learning's design is hardware strategically placed on the edge, operating at top performance, and secure.
 For that, software experts are served best by experts in hardware like UNICOM Engineering.

 As an Intel Technology Provider, UNICOM Engineering has helped drive the latest solutions with our partners for decades.
 Our skilled team actively builds the latest solutions based on 3rd Gen Intel Xeon Platinum/Gold/Silver series processors, Intel Optane Persistent Memory 200 Series, Intel SmartNIC, Ethernet 800 Series Network Adapters, and Intel Optane SSDs.
 Our customers benefit from solutions optimized for telecom, cloud, enterprise, network, security, IoT, and HPC workloads with expanded I/O, storage, and network connectivity options by leveraging our services.
 Learn more about how UNICOM Engineering can help you transition to next-gen solutions by scheduling a consultation.